DafOwen/EnergyIOT/README.md

 Replace required values for those with "?????" or your Octopus Product/Tariff.

+Device (Kasa etc) Environment variables are just for intial/refresh authorisation (URL, login, password) after that the authorisation token + url is saved to the ActionGroup database collection and used from there for plug on/off.

 As the four functions are in the Same Function App  they share the values.

 In addition to custom setting the following is used to run the Azure function on UK time (I am Uk based).
 `"WEBSITE_TIME_ZONE": "GMT Standard Time"`